animeshpunetha/Weather-App/README.md

             const apiKey = 'YOUR_API_KEY';

-### License
-This project is licensed under the MIT License - see the LICENSE file for details.

 ### Acknowledgements
   - OpenWeatherMap for providing the weather data API.
-  - FontAwesome for the weather icons.
+  - FontAwesome for weather icons.